gtomitsuka/priority.js/README.md

 Simple priority queue module for Node.js.

-**NOTE 1:** This module is in development, not production-ready.
-It was developed for `montreus-swc`, but will probably be also used in [Oratio.io](http://www.oratio.io).

-**NOTE 2:** Version 2.x will have mayor changes and won't have background compatibility.
+**NOTE:** Version 2.x has mayor changes and won't have background compatibility.

-**NOTE 3:** Version 2.x requires Node.js v0.11.6+, because it uses Generators.

 ## Installation